kevincohen18/kcoh/FORM_SETUP.md

 ## Production:

-Once EmailJS is configured, all form submissions will be sent directly to your email address (contact@kcoh.ca).
+Once EmailJS is configured, all form submissions will be sent directly to your email address (inquiries@kcoh.ca).

 ---